CompuTec/computec-docs/docs/processforce/user-guide/mrp/mrp-2-5/relationship-map.md

 sidebar_position: 6
 ---

-# Relationship Map from SAP documents
+# Relationship Map from SAP Documents

 In SAP, tracking the connections between supply and demand documents is crucial for efficient inventory and procurement management.
 The Relationship Map provides a visual representation of these connections, helping users trace document linkages seamlessly.